attack-community/website/event.md

 # Eight EU MITRE ATT&CK® Community Workshop

 The eight EU ATT&CK Community Workshop took place on 22 October 2021.
 The workshop was supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.
-The slides are available on this website in the section "Resources".
+The slides are available on this link : .

 # Agenda